starsite/FileMaker-Swift/FIAS Swift AppDelegate (walkthrough).md

     }

-    /// return foreground active -> this is a FIAS delegate function and not part of UIKit func completedReturnToForegroundActive() {
+    //return foreground active -> this is a FIAS delegate function and not part of UIKit func completedReturnToForegroundActive() {

         print("return foreground active!")